Jaehyuksssss/Jaehyuksssss/README.md

 - 👋 Hi, I’m @Jaehyuksssss
-- 👀 I’m interested in Frontend, html, css, javascript, React
+- 👀 I’m interested in Frontend, html, css, javascript,TypeScript, React
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React,TypeScript

 <!---
 Jaehyuksssss/Jaehyuksssss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.